 The site itself will be run using node.js and react, and we will need contributors with knowledge of HTML, CSS, and content writing ability.
 More information here.
 Unlike other projects, the Reentry Resources GitHub repo is hosted through the Code for NC organization, due to it's collaborative nature.

-An app in prototype phase, the aim of Good to Go GSO is to provide a site where residents of Guilford County can look up their voter status, voting locations, candidates up for election, as well as their individual platforms and policy positions.
+An app in prototype phase, the aim of GO Vote GSO is to provide a site where residents of Guilford County can look up their voter status, voting locations, candidates up for election, as well as their individual platforms and policy positions.
 Proposed features have included integrating candidates' social media feeds under their profiles.

 You can find the github repo here.
 More documentation and information on required skillsets coming soon.